Herman Braun-Vega: Abstract figuration

-Young Herman Braun produced paintings that perfectly integrated the lessons of modern art and fed on some of its movements such as cubism (Still life with red wine bottle, 1949) or impressionism (Banana trees, 1951) that kept him away from any temptation for photorealism.
-Traces of his first stay in Paris can be found in his early production(La Seine, 1952).
-But most of the work of this period was produced in Lima from 1963.
+Young Herman Braun produced paintings that integrated the lessons of modern art and fed on artistic movements like cubism (Still life with red wine bottle, 1949) or impressionism (Banana trees, 1951) that departed from photorealism.
+Traces of his first stay in Paris can be found in his early production (La Seine, 1952).
+Most of his work of this period was produced in Lima from 1963.
 He quickly adopted a very gestural and very free technique which contrasts sharply with the mastery, planning and rigor of execution of his later works (from 1973).
-So free is the technique that his figuration borders abstraction (Still life with candleholder, 1960; The birdcage 1963).
+The freedom of this technique allowed his figuration to border abstraction (Still life with candleholder, 1960; The birdcage 1963).
 But soon purely aesthetic considerations (Flying doves, 1963) were not enough to him, he also needed to express himself through his painting.